mvolkmann/blog/src/astro.md

   The current page slides out to the left and new page slides in from the right.
   The opposite occurs when navigating back to the previous page.

+- `none`

+  This disables transition animations.
+  It is typically applied to the `html` element to disable all transition animations for the entire page.

 To specify a transition on a specific element
 (which can be the root element of a page),